 Make.
 Photograph your town or city, looking for interesting architecture, landscapes, monuments, or street scenes.
 During your hunt for interesting scenes, be sure to pay attention to how you frame and crop your image to compose the most visually rich image possible.
 Think about Eugène Atget’s project of recording “documents” rather than making art.
 Are your photos more like art or documents?

 The 1889 Exposition Universelle, or World’s Fair, took place in Paris and showcased new innovations, recent geographical and scientific discoveries, and works of art.
 World’s Fairs, or Expos, as they are often called today, still take place and are hosted by various countries.

-Conceptualize your own mini world’s fair.
-Come up with a list of themes or ideas your fair should represent (i.e., technology, innovation, environment, politics, etc.).
-Include photographs, drawings, or replicas of important inventions already in existence (or drawings or models of your own inventions) that you would like to include in your fair.
+Conceptualize your own mini World’s Fair.
+Come up with a list of themes or ideas your fair should represent (i.e. technology, innovation, environment, politics).
+Include photographs, drawings, or replicas of important existing inventions (or drawings or models of your own inventions) that you would like to showcase in your fair.
 Consider how your environment influences how you think, work, live, and play.

 Design and Advertise a City Improvement

 The Paris Métropolitain (subway) improved life in the city by making transportation cleaner and faster.
 Hector Guimard’s gates helped advertise the Métro, making it the most popular way to travel around Paris.

 Step one: Think about something you would like to do to improve your city, neighborhood, or school.
 Sketch it out.

 Step two: Sell the idea in an advertisement of your own design.
 Think about ways to entice people to use your improvement.
 What slogans could you use?
 What celebrities or images would you include?
 Look at projects by the Center for Urban Pedagogy for inspiration.